-- gives eligible employees and their family members the right to continue receiving their health-insurance benefits for 18 months after leaving the company.
+- gives eligible employees the right to continue receiving their health insurance benefits for 18 months after leaving the company.

 - allows patients to continue seeing their own doctors for continuous treatment, since they keep the same health plan.

 Employees at companies with 20 or more workers are eligible to receive COBRA benefits if they sign up within 60 days of losing their health-care coverage.
-An eligible employee can elect COBRA when he or she experiences a qualifying event, such leaving his or her job.
+An eligible employee can elect COBRA when he or she experiences a qualifying event, such leaving his or her job or reducing his or her hours.
 Former employees who take advantage of COBRA must pay the monthly health-insurance premium themselves.
-To read more about COBRA, visit the U.S. Department of Labor's “FAQs For Employees About COBRA Continuation Health Coverage” page at http://www.dol.gov/ebsa/faqs/faq_consumer_cobra.html.
+To read more about COBRA, visit www.dol.gov/dol/topic/health-plans/cobra.htm

-The Patient Protection and Affordable Care Act of 2010
+The Patient Protection and Affordable Care Act (ACA)

-- implements new regulations which will prevent all health insurers from denying coverage to people for any reason, including health status, and from charging higher premiums based on health status and gender.
+- implements new regulations which prevents all health insurers from denying coverage to people for any reason, including health status, and from charging higher premiums based on health status and gender.

-- requires most individuals to have health insurance beginning in 2014.
+- requires most individuals to have health insurance or pay a penalty

-- allows individuals who do not have access to affordable employer coverage to purchase coverage through a health Insurance Exchange.
+- allows individuals who do not have access to affordable employer coverage will be able to purchase coverage through a Health Insurance Marketplace.